Preparing for an Optimization

 Compute reference level automatically

 For configurations with subs and mains, Compute reference level automatically is the default option for setting the reference level.
-When this option is chosen, the average response of subs and mains combined, over the frequency range specified in Frequency range to compute reference on the Criteria property page (see below) is used as the reference level.
+When this option is chosen, the average response of subs and mains combined, over the frequency range specified in Frequency range to compute reference, (see below) is used as the reference level.
 Choose this frequency range to be the upper end of the optimization frequency range so MSO will adjust the sub levels to match the mains.

 Use a fixed reference level